We are very happy to introduce Docusaurus to help you manage one or many open source websites.

 - To make it easy to push updates, new features, and bug fixes to everyone all at once.

-- And, finally, to provide a consistent look and feel across our all our open source projects.
+- And, finally, to provide a consistent look and feel across all of our open source projects.

 Docusaurus is a tool designed to make it easy for teams to publish documentation websites without having to worry about the infrastructure and design details.
 At its core, all a user has to provide are documentation files written in markdown, customization of a provided home page written in React, and a few configuration modifications.
 Docusaurus handles the rest by providing default styles, site formatting, and simple document navigation.
 Getting started is easy, as users can install it using